lsst-dm/dmtn-249/index.rst

 1. Obtain a valid expanded data ID from the Registry.
    In the vast majority of cases (i.e. QuantumGraph execution) this is done well in advance of the actual ``put`` call.

-2. Construct a ``DatasetRef`` by generating an appropriate UUID and using an existing or soon-to-exist RUN name.
+2. Construct a :class:`DatasetRef` by generating an appropriate UUID and using an existing or soon-to-exist RUN name.
    This will also typically occur well before the rest of the ``put``, as part of QuantumGraph generation.

-3. Perform the ``Datastore.put`` operation, writing the file artifacts associated with the dataset and returning records to the Butler.
+3. Perform the :meth:`Datastore.put` operation, writing the file artifacts associated with the dataset and returning records to the Butler.
    Datastore can be expected to make this operation atomic, either because it is naturally atomic for its storage backing or via writing a temporary and moving it.
    We do have to accept the possibility of failures leaving partially-written temporary files around.

-4. If the butler has a Registry, either held directly (as in a "full butler" today) or as a client of a butler server, call ``Registry.insertDatasets`` with both the ``DatasetRef`` and the records returned by the Datastore.
+4. If the butler has a Registry, either held directly (as in a "full butler" today) or as a client of a butler server, call :meth:`Registry.insertDatasets` with both the :class:`DatasetRef` and the records returned by the Datastore.
    Database transactions can be used to ensure that all tables in the Registry (including those for datastore records) are updated consistently or left unchanged.
-   If this operation fails, or the butler does not have a Registry (e.g. ``QuantumBackedButler``), the dataset is left in a valid state: it is in the Datastore, but not the Registry.
+   If this operation fails, or the butler does not have a Registry (e.g. :class:`QuantumBackedButler`), the dataset is left in a valid state: it is in the Datastore, but not the Registry.
    This must happen before the database changes are committed.

-This has two major advantages over our current ``put`` implementation:
+This has two major advantages over our current :meth:`~Butler.put` implementation:

 - there is no database transaction over the Datastore write, keeping transactions small and reducing contention for database connections;

 - for a client/server butler, there is little alternation between object-store and http operations, as we bundle more operations into fewer server calls.
-  This reduces latency (assuming the data ID has indeed been obtained in advance) and increases the possibility that the client Datastore can just be a regular ``FileDatastore``.
+  This reduces latency (assuming the data ID has indeed been obtained in advance) and increases the possibility that the client Datastore can just be a regular :class:`~datastores.fileDatastore.FileDatastore`.
   Any database transactions needed can also happen entirely in a single server operation.

 .. note::